 Remote Team Building: 15 Virtual Games & Activities to Build Team Cohesion

 When employees are in the same location, it’s easier to form a connection to their colleagues.
 They can ask questions, chat, have lunch together, or go out for happy hours.
-These days, however, a whopping 22% of Americans work from home—and nearly half of US workers are at least somewhat involved in some remote work.
+But the modern workplace is changing, and remote work statistics show a clear trend towards more remote work: now a whopping 22% of Americans work from home—and nearly half of US workers are at least somewhat involved in some remote work.
 So, what do you do when your team is distributed across different locations?
 The solution is simple (but not easy): you have to do your team building virtually.

 What is remote team building?